Aviation Relations

 Three Assumptions That Get Airports in Trouble

 In my conversations with airport managers, I keep running into the same three assumptions.
-They're not just security gaps—they're grant eligibility gaps.
+They're not just security gaps.
+There are grant eligibility gaps.

 The Opportunity Here

-When two similar airports apply for ATP funding, and one can demonstrate documented cybersecurity measures while the other can't, which application moves forward without question?
+When two similar airports apply for AIP funding, and one can demonstrate documented cybersecurity measures while the other can't, which application moves forward without question?

 You can turn this from a compliance headache into something that strengthens your grant position.